Dental Hygiene Application Process

 New students are accepted into the Dental Hygiene program in the Fall.

-Applications are accepted from September 1 to February 1.
+Applications are accepted from September 1 to February 1 (extended to February 8th for Fall 2023 applications).
 Applications must be physically received by the close of business on February 1.
 If February 1 falls on a weekend, the deadline will be extended to the next regular business day.